FortneyMFG/AgOpenGPS-Nexus/Nexus SourceCode/src/Nexus.Plugin.Cli.Abstractions/README.md

 # AgOpenGPS.Nexus.Plugin.Cli.Abstractions

-`AgOpenGPS.Nexus.Plugin.Cli.Abstractions` provides the contracts required to build command modules that plug into the unified `nx` CLI host.
+`AgOpenGPS.Nexus.Plugin.Cli.Abstractions` provides the contracts required to build command handlers that plug into the unified `nx` CLI host.
 Plugin teams reference this package to contribute verbs without re-implementing host plumbing or service discovery.

 ## Features

-- `ICommandModule` interface used by the host to discover and configure plugin verbs.
+- `ICommandHandler` interface used by the host to discover and configure plugin verbs.
-- `CommandModuleContext` wrapper exposing the root `System.CommandLine` structure, dependency injection container, and shared output options.
+- `CommandContext` wrapper exposing the root `System.CommandLine` structure, dependency injection container, and shared output options.
 - `PluginCommandModuleDescriptor` metadata supplied for adapter diagnostics and manifest correlation.